acmacalister/jetfire/README.md

 WebSocket [RFC 6455](http://tools.ietf.org/html/rfc6455) client library for iOS and OSX.

 Jetfire conforms to all of the base [Autobahn test suite](http://autobahn.ws/testsuite/).
 The library is very simple and only a few hundred lines of code, but fully featured.
-It is
+It runs completely on a background thread, so processing will never block the main thread.

 ## Example ##